-Members of the Council for European Studies (CES) provide crucial support for its work and are engaged in innovative and influential research on a wide range of subjects, such as: transatlantic relations, political economy, cultural studies, European integration, nationalism and regionalism, immigration and racism, gender and sexuality, radicalism and violence, social movements, and health and wellbeing.
+Members of the Council for European Studies (CES) provide crucial support for its work and are engaged in innovative and influential research on a wide range of subjects, such as: transatlantic relations, political economy, cultural studies, European integration, nationalism, and regionalism, immigration and racism, gender and sexuality, radicalism and violence, social movements, and health and wellbeing.

-Being a Member of the Council for European Studies (CES) is testament to one’s professional dedication to the study of Europe and provides an unparalleled opportunity to support and influence the future of the field.
+Being a Member of the Council for European Studies (CES) is a testament to one’s professional dedication to the study of Europe and provides an unparalleled opportunity to support and influence the future of the field.

 Individual Members receive exclusive access to valuable CES resources, including: